Charles Jeffrey (fashion designer): Career

 With the COVID-19 pandemic forcing London Fashion Week to hold its first digital fashion week in 2020, Jeffrey used the occasion to raise money for UK Black Pride, in light of rising consciousness around the Black Lives Matter movement.
 Jeffrey held a live-streamed fundraiser from the basement of Vogue Fabrics, where the LOVERBOY club nights began, spotlighting Black artists, performers, and fashion designers from his extended queer community.
 Jeffrey said of his decision, "Loverboy's always been a happening, a place where people club together to do something great...I thought if I could do it then, I can do it now.”

-In 2021, the Theatre Royal Drury Lane owners, Andrew and Madeleine Lloyd Webber, commissioned Jeffrey to redesign the uniforms of its hospitality staff, known as the Red Coats.
-Of Jeffrey's new designs, Madeleine Lloyd Webber remarked, "“As we undertook the enormous project of reimagining Theatre Royal Drury Lane, we knew we wanted to redesign our iconic Red Coats.
-Charles’ singular perspective, inspired creativity and incredible ethos made this an easy choice.
-I was particularly inspired by how Charles’ designs seemed to reflect and pay tribute to the magnificent architecture of Theatre Royal Drury Lane, which we have painstakingly restored to its former glory.”
+In 2021, Theatre Royal Drury Lane owners, Andrew and Madeleine Lloyd Webber, commissioned Jeffrey to redesign the uniforms worn by the theater's hospitality staff, known as the Red Coats, as part of the venue's ￡60 million restoration.
+The redesign consisted of a red tartan, frock coat, paired with either trousers or a kilt worn over a white dress shirt.
+Jeffrey said the design drew on theatre's art collection, including costume illustrations by Cecil Beaton, and was intended to explore "red in art.. and red in semiotics."